 Gustafsson&Haapoja’s art inhabits the mediums of installation and video art, conceptual art and performance.
 Visual artist Terike Haapoja (b.
 1974) and author, scriptwriter and playwright Laura Gustafsson (b.
 1983) combine a poetic approach to documentary material in their work.
 The artists’ theatre backgrounds are also often visible in the works.
 The collaboration also highlights the importance of connecting the projects with the surrounding reality through essays, discussions and activism.

-Museum of Becoming is a three-part exhibition series staged by Gustafsson&Haapoja which is on display at Helsinki Art Museum as part of the Helsinki Biennial.
-HAM has newly acquired their work Museum of Nonhumanity (2016), which reflects on the violent relationship between humans and animals.
+HAM has newly acquired Gustafsson&Haapoja’s work Museum of Nonhumanity (2016), which reflects on the violent relationship between humans and animals.
 Remnants is an intervention highlighting existing works in HAM’s collections.
 The artists selected and juxtaposed works by various artists, all of which somehow express human vulnerability.
 Gustafsson&Haapoja’s new video installation Becoming (2020) highlights new modalities of humanity that offer alternatives to entrenched patriarchal and heterosexist western traditions of thought.

 Becoming is a meditation on practices, behaviours, beings, and human traits that are worth cherishing and nurturing.
 The interviewees in the video are activists, thinkers, artists, carers and children from Finland and the United States whose lifestyle, work and environment hints at a budding positive change emerging in people’s approach to life.
 The speakers propose new, healthier ways of interacting with other people and life forms.
 How can we build a sound connection between our bodies and the outside world, and how can we share our common resources fairly and equitably?